-The Group 2014 RM 2013 RM
+The Group 2015 RM 2014 RM

-Balance at January 1 Increase in allowance recognised in profit or loss Net foreign currency exchange differences 308,257 59,803 (19,166) 159,679 120,432 28,146
+Balance at January 1 Increase in allowance recognised in profit or loss Net foreign currency exchange differences 348,894 116,526 45,571 308,257 59,803 (19,166)

-Balance at December 31 348,894 308,257
+Balance at December 31 510,991 348,894

-Ageing of impaired trade receivables: The Group 2014 RM 2013 RM
+Ageing of impaired trade receivables: The Group 2015 RM 2014 RM

-More than 150 days 348,894 308,257
+More than 150 days 510,991 348,894

-Included in trade receivables of the Group are receivables with total carrying amount of RM2,694,290 (2013: RM3,778,269) which are past due at the end of the reporting period for which the Group has not recognised an allowance for doubtful debts as there has not been a significant change in credit quality and the amounts are still considered recoverable.
+Included in trade receivables of the Group are receivables with total carrying amount of RM7,161,960 (2014: RM2,694,290) which are past due at the end of the reporting period for which the Group has not recognised allowance for doubtful debts as there have not been significant changes in credit quality and the amounts are still considered recoverable.
 The Group does not hold any collateral over these balances nor does it has a legal right to offset against any amounts owed by the Group to the counterparties.

 The Group seeks to maintain strict control over its outstanding trade receivables and has a credit period policy to minimise credit risk.
-Overdue balances are reviewed by management at least twice per month.
+Overdue balances are reviewed by management at least twice a month.